AdobeDocs/platform-learn.en/help/tutorial-website-implementation/analytics.md

 ---
-title: Implement Adobe Analytics with Launch
+title: Implement Adobe Analytics with tags
-description: Learn how to implement Adobe Analytics using the Adobe Analytics Launch extension, send the page view beacon, add variables, track events, and add plugins.
-This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
+description: Learn how to implement Adobe Analytics using the Adobe Analytics tags extension, send the page view beacon, add variables, track events, and add plugins.
+This lesson is part of the Implement the Experience Cloud in websites tutorial.
-solution: Experience Platform Launch, Analytics
+solution: Experience Platform, Data Collection, Analytics
 feature: Tags
 exl-id: dababaf2-ff8f-4178-8eaf-04a707b4ab05
 ---